puppetlabs/puppetlabs-docker_platform/README.md

 ####Define: docker::image

+Parameters are optional, except where noted.

 #####`base`

 Pulls the base container image from the Docker Hub registry.
 This is equivalent to running `docker pull base`, which involves downloading a large binary.
 That can take awhile, so this define turns off the `exec` resource's default 5-minute timeout.

 #####`docker_dir`

-*Optional.* Adds images from a directory containing a Dockerfile with the `docker_dir` property.
+Adds images from a directory containing a Dockerfile with the `docker_dir` property.
 Cannot be used with the `docker_dir` parameter.
 Valid options: a string containing an absolute path to the directory.

 #####`docker_file`

-*Optional.* Optional.
 Adds images from a Dockerfile.
 Cannot be used with the `docker_dir` parameter.
 Valid options: a string containing an absolute path to the Dockerfile.

 #####`ensure`

-*Optional.* Specifies whether the image should exist.
+Specifies whether the image should exist.
 Valid options: 'present' and 'absent'.
 Default: 'present'.

 #####`image_tag`

-*Optional.* Installs image tags.
+Installs image tags.
 Equivalent to running `docker pull -t="precise" ubuntu`.

 ####Define: docker::run

+Parameters are optional, except where noted.

 #####`command`

 Specifies a command to run inside the container once it has been started.
+Valid options: a string.

 #####`cpuset`

 Binds the containers to a specific CPU core on the host.
+Valid options: a string containing a CPU core ID number.
+Default: undefined.

 #####`depends`

 Specifies containers that must be started before this one.
+Valid options: a string containing the name of another container.

 #####`dns`

 Specifies a DNS server for the Docker daemon to connect to.
 This is useful if DNS resolution isn't working properly in the container.
+Valid options: a string containing an IP address.

 #####`env`

 Lets you set environment variables within the container.
+Valid options: an array of strings containing `<key>=<value>` pairs.
+Default: undefined.

 #####`expose`

 Specifies whether the port(s) specified in the `ports` parameter should be available for incoming connections on the respective container from other Docker containers.
+Valid options: an array of port numbers.

 #####`hostname`

 Specifies the hostname inside the respective container.
+Accepts a valid hostname.

 #####`image`

 Specifies a Docker image on which to base this container.
 You can also include a specific tag (e.g., `ubuntu:latest`).
+Valid options: a string containing the name of an image.

 #####`links`

 Creates Docker links between multiple containers.
+Valid options: a string containing the Docker linking syntax.
+For more information, see the Docker [linking system](https://docs.docker.com/userguide/dockerlinks/#connect-with-the-linking-system) documentation.

 #####`memory_limit`

 Specifies the memory limit for the container.
+Valid options: a string containing a size (e.g., '5G', '10G', '11G').

 #####`ports`

 Binds one or more ports inside the container to a different port on the host.
 This lets you access a service running inside a container from outside of Docker.
+Valid options: an array of port numbers.

 #####`privileged`

-Specifies whether to make the containers a Docker "privileged container".
+Specifies whether to make the container a "privileged container".
+Valid options: 'true' and 'false'.
 For further details, see the [Docker documentation](https://docs.docker.com/reference/run/#runtime-privilege-linux-capabilities-and-lxc-configuration).

 #####`pull_on_start`

-*Optional.* Specifies whether to pull a fresh copy of the image from the upstream repository every time the container starts up.
+Specifies whether to pull a fresh copy of the image from the upstream repository every time the container starts up.
 Valid options: 'true' and 'false'.
 Default: 'false'.

 #####`restart_service`

 Specifies whether to restart the containers if any other properties change.
 Valid options: 'true' and 'false'.

 #####`running`

 Specifies whether the container should be running.
 Valid options: 'true' and 'false'.
+Default: 'true'.

 #####`username`

 Runs the Docker container as a paticular user on the host system.
+Valid options: a string containing a username.
+Default: undefined.

 #####`volumes`

 Mounts directories from the host filesystem inside the respective container.
+Valid options: an array of strings, where each string comprises a path on the host system, a colon, and a mount location within the container.
+For example, 'root:/root/mnt:rw'.

 #####`volumes_from`

 Mounts a volume from another container on the current container.
+Valid values: a string or an array of strings, where each string contains the name of a source container.
+Default: undefined.

 ####Define: docker::exec

+Parameters are optional, except where noted.

 #####`command`

-Specifies a command to run inside the container.
+*Required* Specifies a command to run inside the container.
+Accepts a string.

 #####`container`

+*Required*.
 Specifies the name of the container in which to run the specified command.
+Accepts a string.

 #####`detach`

 Specifies whether to run the command in the background.
+Valid options: 'true', false'.
+Default: 'false'.

 #####`tty`

-Allocates a pseudo-TTY.
+Specifies whether to allocate a pseudo-TTY.
+Valid options: 'true', false'.
+Default: 'false'.

 ##Limitations